A session is an isolated browser instance running your automation tasks. You get a dedicated environment with a uniqueDocumentation Index

 truefor/start/run-taskendpoint. - policyId: Attach an automation policy to enforce runtime rules on agent actions.
 Policies cover domain restrictions, action rules, URL patterns, and sensitive data.
 This is a top-level parameter, not nested inside

-initialTask. - secrets: Provide credentials upfront so the agent can authenticate without guardrail interruptions.
+task. - secrets: Provide credentials upfront so the agent can authenticate without guardrail interruptions.
 Secrets are never stored and are discarded when the session ends.
 See Secrets guide.

 - environmentId: Attach an environment to reuse saved cookies, local storage, files, and other browser data.
 This is a top-level parameter, not nested inside

-initialTask. - proxy: Route the session through a proxy server for geographic targeting or IP management.
+task. - proxy: Route the session through a proxy server for geographic targeting or IP management.
 Use WebRun-managed proxies or bring your own.
 Adds 2-3 seconds of cold-start latency.
 See Proxies guide.

 Session Types